simontonsoftware/micro-dash/README.md

 Below are the main differences between the implementations in this library compared to lodash.
 Other differences, when they exist, are listed in the [documentation](https://simontonsoftware.github.io/micro-dash/typedoc) for each function.

 - Only designed to work with primitives, plain objects, and arrays.
-It it not designed or tested to handle inherited properties, symbol keys, `arguments` objects, primitive objects (e.g. `Object(1)`), Dates, Maps, Sets, etc.
+It is not designed or tested to handle inherited properties, symbol keys, `arguments` objects, primitive objects (e.g. `Object(1)`), Dates, Maps, Sets, etc.
 - Makes no special attempt to coerce arguments to the expected type, nor to check the type of arguments.
 Behavior is undefined in such cases.
 - There is no shorthand for "iteratees"; functions that accept one require you to provide an actual function.
 - Does not pass the iterated object to iteratee functions.
 This allows simplifications, e.g. methods like `merge` can be used as an iteratee for `reduce` without being guarded.